 eSAMI for February

 John Kay gave an interesting lecture – based on his report “Report on UK Equity Markets and Long-Term Decision Making” http://www.bis.gov.uk/assets/biscore/business-law/docs/k/12-917-kay-review-of-equity-markets-final-report at a Tomorrows Finance event.
-He felt that building truist and confidence in financial services must be based on changing behaviours, and discussed the symptoms, diagnosis and treatment.
-On treatment, he identified three areas which needing rethinking: fiduciary standards, regulatory system currently focused on internals, and the separation of investment and trading from retail banking.
+He felt that building trust and confidence in financial services must be based on changing behaviours, and discussed the symptoms, diagnosis and treatment around behaviours.
+On treatment, he identified three areas which need rethinking: fiduciary standards, regulatory system currently focused on internals, and the separation of investment and trading from retail banking.
 However he felt that a breakup of current banks to achieve the separation was unlikely.
-The issue of taking decisions for the long tem is of course behind Long Finance.
+The issue of taking decisions for the long term is of course behind Long Finance.

-We are working with the Long Finance initiative on a research project “Fairness and Finance”.
-The specification is on the web site www.longfinance.net – we are looking for a Masters student to do the research, and a financial services firm to fund it.
-Any thoughts on either, contact us at firstname.lastname@example.org.
+We are working with Long Finance on a research project “Fairness and Finance”.
+The question is whether fairness is culturally transferrable as an organising principle for financial services.
+The project specification is on the web site www.longfinance.net – we are looking for a Masters student to do the research, and a financial services firm to fund it.
+Any thoughts on either a researcher or a sponsor, please contact us at email@example.com.